 Students maintaining continuous enrollment at Diné College graduate according to the requirements of the catalog in effect at the time of initial enrollment.
-If continued enrollment is not maintained for an academic year, the student must meet the requirements for graduation of the catalog in affect at the time they re-enroll.
+If continuous enrollment is not maintained for an academic year, the student must meet the requirements for graduation of the catalog in affect at the time they reenroll.
 Students enrolling or re-enrolling during a summer term may follow the current catalog or the subsequent catalog.
+Students have the option at any time, regardless of admittance year, to use the current Catalog Degree Checklist.